 Hyperprolactinemia can indicate other health issues are at play as well, such as pituitary tumors, hypothyroidism, liver or kidney disease, or anorexia.
 If prolactin levels are high, it’s important to address these health issues before attempting to conceive, whether naturally or via fertility treatment.
 Hyperprolactinemia is reversible and, with proper attention, it’s relatively easy to return to normal prolactin levels for pregnancy.

 One of the more common courses of treatment is a dopamine agonist, a medication to help the brain produce dopamine to control high prolactin levels.
 Surgery may also be suggested if a prolactinoma tumor is discovered.

 A combination of medication and surgery typically treats high prolactin, but it is also possible to reduce with natural treatment.
 First, take a look at some of the outside factors.
 According to Healthline.com, common stressors can raise prolactin levels; low blood sugar, strenuous exercise, and certain psychiatric and acid reflux medications could play a role too.

 Since studies have already shown that stress is linked to infertility, incorporating relaxation techniques into daily life can have a major positive effect on many of the contributing factors.

 Nutrition should be taken into account as well.
 Foods that lower prolactin levels are generally high in zinc; think shellfish, beef, turkey and beans.
 It’s also important to get plenty of B6, so foods like potatoes, bananas, wild salmon, chicken and spinach can help boost those vitamin levels.
 The herb chaste tree has shown effectiveness in lowering prolactin and homeopathy may also be useful in balancing hormones.
 It’s important to discuss treatment options with your doctor or a naturopathic physician to determine the best course of action for you.

-Once you’re ready to purse surrogacy, we’re here to support you!
+Once you’re ready to pursue surrogacy, we’re here to support you!
 Don’t hesitate to contact us with questions about our program and all the ways we help build modern families.